 last version of the sample xorg.conf that used to ship on macppc.
 With

-a little tweaking, I transformed that file into this xorg.conf, with which video works just fine.
+a little tweaking, I transformed that file into this sample iMac G3 xorg.conf, with which video

-also need to remember to set the machdep.allowaperture sysctl to 2
+directory.
+You'll also need to remember to set the machdep.allowaperture

-although the installer will do that automatically if you answer yes to
+will do that automatically if you answer yes to the question about

 All that being said, video performance is pretty poor.
 I am either doing something wrong, or OpenBSD doesn't have accelerated video for this iMac, or this machine is just really old!
 I will discuss performance below.